liquidat/ansible-demo-notes/README.md

 - raw echo command on all: `ansible all -m raw -a "uname -a;get-host;echo 0"`
 - using unix only module: `ansible unix -m user -a "name=rwolters state=present"`
 - where to get info about module parameters: `ansible-doc yum`, and `ansible-doc -s yum`
-- => Ansible can contact multiple nodes at the same time
+- :white_check_mark: Ansible can contact multiple nodes at the same time
-- => commands can already be distribution agnostic, even OS agnostic
+- :white_check_mark: commands can already be distribution agnostic, even OS agnostic
-- => use case: instant execution of single tasks across server landscapes
+- :white_check_mark: use case: instant execution of single tasks across server landscapes
-- => example: get state of all running servers right away
+- :white_check_mark: example: get state of all running servers right away
-- => example: deploy OpenSSL update on all relevant machines right away
+- :white_check_mark: example: deploy OpenSSL update on all relevant machines right away
-- => can save time already compared to plain ssh or even dsh
+- :white_check_mark: can save time already compared to plain ssh or even dsh
-- => missing yet: stacks of tasks, describing entire setups
+- :white_check_mark: missing yet: stacks of tasks, describing entire setups

 ## Playbooks
 - open ~/Gits/github/ansible-demo-apache-simple, apache-setup.yml